 Why I chose to make Easy Microwave Brittle

 I knew my time was limited, so I planned to hurry up the cooking process making the brittle in the microwave.
-In the short time I had to develop my recipe, I came across several online recipes for microwave peanut brittle like this one from Mom Advice and another from Julie’s Eats & Treats.
+In the short time I had to develop my recipe, I came across several online recipes for microwave peanut brittle like this one from from Julie’s Eats & Treats.

 The staff at the Betty Crocker Kitchens also helped me figure out microwave brittle cooking times by consulting the current copy of the Betty Crocker Cookbook, which has recipes for both stovetop and microwave peanut brittle.

 On my first try making microwave brittle, I wasn’t completely happy on how dark the brittle was and how you couldn’t see the pretty colors of the Fruity Cheerios!
 Luckily, the staff was going to redo all our recipes the next day for a photo shoot in the General Mills studio (pictures below).

 So I worked with one of the kitchen professionals.
 We felt that shortening up some cooking times, going with a white sugar (I’d originally chosen turbinado sugar) and adding the ginger and cinnamon later would work better.
 The results you see are in these pictures.